Metropolis-Corp/PowerBIReportVisionAnalyzer/readme.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Configure the necessary API keys and credentials in the `config.py` file
 4. Review the agents, skills, and workflows to understand their functionalities
-5. Run the main script to initiate the workflow: `python main.py`

-For detailed instructions and examples, please refer to the [documentation](docs/README.md).

 ## Workflow